PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 * `Critical email between domains verification failure alert
   <../../../admin/django_celery_beat/periodictask/?q=raise+critical+alert+for+email+check+failure>`_

+  This alert is using the email subscription defined at the `Mail Verification Failed subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_

 * `Critical email between domains not verified alert
   <../../../admin/django_celery_beat/periodictask/?q=raise+critical+alert+for+email+check+not+checked>`_

+  This alert is using the email subscription defined at the `Mail Unchecked On Site subscription listed here
+  <../../../admin/ssl_cert_tracker/subscription/>`_.

   The threshold for this alarm is the same as the one described in :ref:`Alerts for remote monitoring bots` section for critical alerts